Alabama vs. Clemson College Basketball Predictions & Picks - November 28

 Spread & Total Prediction for Alabama vs. Clemson

 Alabama is 4-1-0 against the spread this season compared to Clemson's 2-2-0 ATS record.
-The Crimson Tide have a 4-1-0 record hitting the over, while games involving the Tigers have a record of 3-1-0 when it comes to hitting the over.
+The Crimson Tide are 4-1-0 and the Tigers are 3-1-0 in terms of going over the point total.
+The teams average 177.4 points per game, 17.9 more points than this matchup's total.

 Sportsbook Promo Codes